The criminal courts

 You’ll need to show the police diversion officer that you’ve completed the diversion conditions – for example, by giving the officer the letter of apology that’s to be sent to the victim, or your attendance sheet for community work, or a receipt from a counsellor for the counselling fee.

-Once you’ve satisfied the police that you’ve completed the conditions of your diversion, the police will tell the court, and the court must then formally dismiss the charge against you.
+Once you’ve satisfied the police that you’ve completed the conditions of your diversion, the police will tell the court, and the court has to then formally dismiss the charge against you.
 This means you won’t have a criminal record.

 Criminal Procedure Act 2011, s 148